 Are pumpkins good for dogs?

 What do you do with leftover pumpkins?
 Why not make pumpkin pie dog treats!
 Pumpkins can be a healthy treat for dogs in moderation.
 Pumpkins are rich in vitamins A, C and E as well as minerals like potassium and iron.
 In addition, pumpkins are low in calories and can be a great addition for weight management.
 Beneficial for their digestion due to the fiber content, they can aid in regulating digestion for dogs.
-However, you do need to prepare them properly by removing the seeds and serving only the cooked flesh.
+However,ย you do need to prepare them properly by removing the seeds and serving only the cooked flesh.What about cinnamon for dogs?

 Cinnamon and spice are flavors I love for holiday treats and fall season.
-Giving me a sense of warmth and comfort, I can’t wait until I have my first pumpkin spice latte.
-Can you give your dogs cinnamon?
+Giving me a sense of warmth and comfort, I can't wait until I have my first pumpkin spice latte.ย Can you give your dogs cinnamon?
 Yes!
 Although you should always consult your vet and moderation is key, a pinch of cinnamon is non toxic.
 However, some dogs maybe sensitive or allergic.
-In large amounts it can cause digestive issues or irritation.
+In large amounts it can cause digestive issues or irritation.Why should you make pumpkin puree for dogs?

 How do you make homemade pumpkin puree for dogs?

 There are two different methods on making homemade pumpkin puree.
-You can cook in the oven or use your Instant Pot.
+You can cook in the oven or use your Instant Pot.Step 1: Cut the pumpkin in 1/2ย or place whole in the Instant Pot if the pumpkin is small enough.

 Step 2: You can scoop out the seeds or remove them after roasting

-Step 3; Oven Method: bake for 40-60 min at 400 degrees.
+Step 3; Oven Method:ย bake for 40-60 min at 400 degrees.
 Instant Pot Method: high pressure for 15 min and naturally release for at least 5-10 min.

-Step 4: Let cool scoop out the insides leaving the seeds and flesh.
+Step 4:ย Let cool scoop out the insides leaving the seeds and flesh.
 Place in the food processor.
-Puree until smooth
+Pureeย until smooth

 Now for the treats!